SuperNOVAS v1.3

 int make_solar_system_observer (const double *sc_pos, const double *sc_vel, observer *obs)

-enum novas_planet novas_planet_for_name (const char *name)
+enum novas_planet novas_planet_for_name (const char *restrict name)

 double novas_v2z (double vel)